 The EHN is directed by a Governance Group, the members of which are drawn from a representative range of funded Specialist Homelessness Services (SHS) and are members of the Eastern Homelessness Service System Alliance (EHSSA).
 The Network has a funded Statewide Homelessness Network Coordinator (SHNC) to implement plans and projects of the EHN.

 Specialist Homelessness Services (SHS) provide assistance to some of the most marginalized people in our community.
 The services work with a diverse range of people which include single adults, families, women & children escaping family violence, Aboriginal people and Culturally & Linguistically Diverse groups.
 Service workers are often required to assist individuals and families experiencing crisis and presenting with a range of complex issues.

 Eastern Homelessness Service System Alliance (EHSSA)

 The EHSSA is a partnership comprising of members committed to achieving better outcomes for people experiencing homelessness and/or family violence.
 Membership is open to all specialist homelessness and family violence funded services in the Eastern region

 Its purpose is to

 - bring together relevant agencies to achieve an agreed vison and mission

 - Build on consistency and quality for service delivery practice amongst member agencies

-- Make evidence based recommendations to the Department of Health & Human Services regional office and Housing and Community Building Division about responses to service gaps.
+- Make evidence based recommendations to the Department Families Fairness and Housing (DFFH) and Homes Victoria about responses to service gaps.

 - Monitor service provision (via data collection and/or client satisfaction reviews) through the establishment and feedback of EHSSA working groups for the purposes of identifying gaps and opportunities for enhancement in service provision.